Alpine Alpenglow

 The Alpine Alpenglow (/fr/) is a hydrogen-powered concept car from French automaker Alpine, unveiled in October 2022.

 Overview

 Presentation

 The Alpenglow was announced by Alpine on October 13, 2022 at 9 a.m. through an image on the web.
 It was then presented on 17 October at the 2022 Paris Motor Show.

 An updated fully-functional version of the Alpenglow, now named the Alpenglow Hy4, was unveiled on 13 May 2024 at the 2024 6 Hours of Spa-Francorchamps; it is described by Alpine as a "rolling lab designed as a racing car".
 The car is expected to make a number of demo runs at the 2024 24 Hours of Le Mans.

 A significantly more powerful variant with a larger V6 engine, appropriately named "Alpenglow Hy6", was later revealed on 14 October 2024.

+Alpenglow hydrogen-powered hypercar that made its UK debut at the 2025 Goodwood Festival of Speed, featuring a 3.5-litre twin-turbocharged V6 engine producing 740bhp and showcasing Alpine's commitment to sustainable and high-performance automotive technology.

 Powertrains

 The Alpenglow burns hydrogen as fuel in conventional internal combustion engines.

 The hydrogen is stored on 3 separate pressurized tanks, each holding 2.1Kg of the gas.

 The Alpenglow Hy4 is powered by a 2.0 L turbocharged I4 developing 340 hp.

 The Alpenglow Hy6 is powered by a 3.5 L twin-turbochaged V6 delivering 740 hp.

 Both send power to the rear wheels through a 6-speed sequential transmission.